- How is uterine sarcoma treated?

 Surgery for uterine sarcomas

-Surgery is the primary (main) treatment for uterine sarcoma.
+Surgery is the main (primary) treatment for uterine sarcoma.
 The major goal of surgery is to remove all of the cancer.
-This usually means removing the uterus, but for some tumors the fallopian tubes, ovaries, and part of the vagina may also need to be removed.
+This usually means removing the uterus, but in some cases the fallopian tubes, ovaries, and part of the vagina may also need to be removed.
 Some lymph nodes or other tissue may be taken out as well to see if the cancer has spread outside the uterus.
 Which procedures are done depend on the type and grade of the cancer and how far it has spread (see “How is uterine sarcoma staged?”).
 The patient's general health and age are also important factors.
 In some cases, tests done before surgery allow the doctor to plan the operation in detail ahead of time.
 These tests include imaging studies, such as CT scans, MRIs, chest X-rays and ultrasound, as well as a pelvic examination, endometrial biopsy, and/or D&C. In other cases, the surgeon has to decide which options to take based on what is found during surgery.
 For example, sometimes there is no way to know for certain that a tumor is cancer until it is removed during surgery.

 This surgery removes the whole uterus (the body of the uterus and the cervix).
 This procedure is sometimes called a simple hysterectomy or a total hysterectomy.
 In a simple hysterectomy, the loose connective tissue around the uterus (parametrium), the tissue connecting the uterus and sacrum (uterosacral ligaments), and the vagina remain intact.
-Removing the ovaries and fallopian tubes is not actually part of a hysterectomy--it is a separate procedure known as a bilateral salpingo-oophorectomy (BSO).
+Removing the ovaries and fallopian tubes is not actually part of a hysterectomy—officially it is a separate procedure known as a bilateral salpingo-oophorectomy (BSO).
 The BSO is often done along with a hysterectomy in the same operation (see below).

-This operation removes the entire uterus as well as the tissues next to the uterus (parametrium and uterosacral ligaments) and the upper part (about 1 inch) of the vagina (near the cervix).
+This operation removes the entire uterus as well as the tissues next to the uterus and cervix (parametrium and uterosacral ligaments) and the upper part (about 1 inch) of the vagina (near the cervix).
 This operation is used more often for cervical carcinomas than for uterine sarcomas.

-This operation is most often done through an abdominal surgical incision, although it can also be performed through the vagina or laparoscopically with or without the assistance of the DaVinci® robot.
+Radical hysterectomy is most often done through an abdominal surgical incision, although it can also be performed through the vagina or laparoscopically with or without the assistance of the DaVinci® robot.
 Most patients undergoing a radical hysterectomy also have some lymph nodes removed, either through the abdominal incision or laparoscopically.
 Radical hysterectomy can be done using either general or regional anesthesia.

 This operation removes both fallopian tubes and both ovaries.
 In treating endometrial carcinomas and uterine sarcomas, this operation is usually done at the same time the uterus is removed (either by simple hysterectomy or radical hysterectomy).
 If both of your ovaries are removed, you will go into menopause if you have not done so already.